bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 The analyses above are all based on pure repeats.
 Allowing interruptions introduces complexity since the boundary between interrupted repeats and non-repetative loci is ambiguous - how many interruptions do you allow before you no longer consider the locus a simple repeat?

-This section takes a cautious step toward analyzing interrupted loci by generalizing the interruption patterns seen in some of the known pathogenic loci such as PHOX2B, FOXL2, and RFC1.
+This section takes a cautious step toward analyzing interrupted loci by generalizing the interruption patterns seen in some of the known pathogenic loci such as PHOX2B, ATXN3, and a subset of the variation seen in RFC1.
 Specifically, we allow one position in the motif to vary among consecutive repeats in a sequence as long as:
-1. it's the same position
+1. it's the same position in each repeat
-2. the interruption doesn't convert any of the repeats in the sequence into homopolymers
+2. the interruption doesn't convert any of the repeats to homopolymers
-3. the motif size is between 3bp and 24bp (since allowing 1 of the 2 positions to vary in a dinucleotide motif would be too permissive)
+3. the motif size is between 3bp and 24bp (excluding dinucelotides because allowing 1 of the 2 positions to vary is too permissive)
 4. the overall sequence contains at least 3 repeats and spans at least 9bp (same as for pure repeats)

-For example:
+Some examples:
-* `CAGG.CATG.CAGG.CACG` would pass because it consists of a 4bp motif in which the 3rd base is allowed to vary.
+* `CAGG.CATG.CAGG.CACG` would pass these rules because it consists of a 4bp motif in which the 3rd base is allowed to vary.
 * `CAT.AAT.GAT` would also pass, since only the 1st base varies.
 * `CTT.CGG.CAT` would not pass, because both the 2nd and 3rd base vary across repeats.
 * `AAG.AAA.AAG.AAA.AAT` would not pass even though only the 3rd base is changing because the 2nd and 4th repeats have become `AAA` homopolymers.

-If we apply this logic to the SynDip insertions and deletions that didn't pass our original pure repeat filters, we find 9,970 additional loci (4,644 insertions and 4,973 deletions) that are repeats with interruptions.
+If we go back and apply this logic to SynDip insertions and deletions that didn't pass our original pure repeat filters, we find 9,970 additional loci (4,644 insertions and 4,973 deletions) that are repeats with interruptions.
 This is an increase of 7% over the 144,773 pure loci.

 The allele size and motif size distributions of these interrupted repeats are as follows: